Exploring Simple and Transferable Recognition-Aware Image Processing: Comparison with Alternatives

-\textbf{Fine-tuning the Recognition Model.} Instead of fixing the recognition model $R$, we could fine-tune it together with the training of image processing model $P$, to optimize the recognition loss.
-Many prior works \citep{sharma2018classification,bai2018finding,sicnn} do train/fine-tune the recognition model jointly with the image processing model.
+Instead of fixing the recognition model $R$, we could train/fine-tune it together with the training of image processing model $P$, to optimize the recognition loss.
+Many prior works \cite{sharma2018classification,bai2018finding,sicnn} do train/fine-tune the recognition model jointly with the image processing model.
 We use SGD with momentum as $R$'s optimizer, and the final accuracy reaches 63.0\%.
 However, since we do not fix $R$, it becomes a model that specifically recognizes super-resolved images, and we found its performance on original target images drops from 69.8\% to 60.5\%.
-Moreover, when transferring the trained $P$ on ResNet-56, the accuracy is 62.4 \%, worse than 66.7\% when we train with a fixed ResNet-18.
-We lose some transferability if we do not fix the recognition model $R$.
+Moreover, when transferring the trained $P$ on ResNet-50, the accuracy is 62.4 \%, worse than 66.7\% when we train with a fixed ResNet-18.
+This suggests we lose some transferability if we do not fix the recognition model $R$.